BIATeam/BIADocs/docs/30-DeveloperGuide/20-Features/100-Call Web Api.md

 ## Retry

 Sometimes, when an error occurs when calling a WebApi, we need to try again.
 The framework >= 3.8 implements Retry functionality by default (The retry is only executed once).
 Retry is based on a method that checks the retry conditions.
 Below is the default code.
-If the conditions do not suit you, you can change them.
+If the conditions do not suit you, you can change them by **override**.

 ```csharp
  protected virtual bool CheckConditionRetry(HttpResponseMessage response, bool useBearerToken)